Israel vaccine data suggests decline in Covid-19 infection rate after first dose

 Israel vaccine data suggests decline in Covid-19 infection rate after first dose3 min read .
-Updated: 15 Jan 2021, 08:14 PM IST
+15 Jan 2021

 The early data, indicating a 33% decline, could offer lessons to other countries rolling out vaccination campaigns